 Solar built out to this capacity would provide 29% of all electricity needed in both cities, even with electrification of buildings.
 In reality, not all building owners will install solar, for a variety of reasons, even if it is both technologically and economically feasible.
-(For example, shading, structural integrity of roof space, owner desires, property turnover, planned demolition, the ratio of solar potential to on-site electricity use, etc.
+(For example, shading, structural integrity of roof space, owner desires, property turnover, planned demolition, the ratio of solar potential to on-site electricity use, among other factors all influence that decision.)
+Rather, the GridSolar estimate for full capacity verifies that a significant supply of solar can be locally sourced.